-In summary, the purpose of SEA is to ensure that environmental and social considerations (and their relationship with economic concerns and drivers) inform and are integrated into strategic decision-making in support of environmentally and socially sound and sustainable development.
-Thus, SEA identifies the relevant environmental and social effects/impacts (both positive and negative) on receptors4 of implementing a PPP
+The purpose of SEA is to ensure that environmental and social considerations (and their relationship with economic concerns and drivers) inform and are integrated into strategic decision-making in support of environmentally and socially sound and sustainable development.
+Thus, SEA identifies the relevant environmental and social effects/impacts (both positive and negative) on receptors3 of implementing a PPP.

-In particular, the SEA process assists authorities responsible for PPPs, as well as decisionmakers, to consider:
+In particular, the SEA process assists authorities responsible for PPPs, as well as decision-makers, to consider: